 I can definitely go over the top when it comes to my weekly shop, loading the cart with all sorts of treats and luxuries and once in a while I definitely do – Dan and I work hard for our money and so there’s no guilt in enjoying it, even if it is with grocery shopping treats.

 More often than not though I stick to our budget and really try to get as much bang for my buck as I can.
 We budget on R1800 per week for our groceries – this includes all of our food (breakfast, lunch and dinner for all 4 of us), dog food, cleaning products and toiletries.
 Some weeks I’m under budget and some weeks I’m over budget, but at the end of the month it all balances out.
 Keep in mind that we no longer need to buy nappies or formula which is a massive saving.

-So many of you have sent me messages over the last few months asking how I grocery shop, how I stick to my budget and if I have any advice.
-I’m so glad that I’m finally getting around to sharing how I go about my weekly shop and really hope that you find some of my tips and tricks helpful.
+So many of you have sent me messages over the last few months asking how I grocery shop, how I stick to my budget and if I have any grocery shopping tips.
+I’m so glad that I’m finally getting around to sharing how I go about my weekly shop and really hope that you find some of my advice helpful.

 Let’s dive in!

 Honestly this is the most important step when it comes to my weekly grocery shop and there are a few aspects to it

 – Have a budget and make sure it’s realistic.
 This might take you a few weeks to get a handle on while you figure out what a realistic and sustainable grocery shopping bill is for your family.
 Also keep in mind that this figure is one that might need to be readjusted every now and then; food prices rise (and rise, and rise, and rise) and you may need to start buying additional items (eg new baby in the house or a new pet).